+There are times when you will need to include older experiences in your resume.
 The rule of thumb when creating a chronological resume is to emphasize your most recent work experience and give less real estate to older jobs.
 However, you may run into a problem if you want to highlight a work experience that occurred several jobs back in your work history.
 If this is a problem that you are experiencing, here is a way to combat it.

 What you want to avoid is focusing too much on older jobs that may end up highlighting the fact that you haven’t done anything that important for a while.
-This may also show future employers that your skills could be rusty if you haven’t employed them since three or four jobs ago.
+This may show future employers that your skills could be rusty if you haven’t employed them for three or four jobs ago.
 This is not what you are trying to accomplish.
 So here is a solution that will allow you to still include this important information while not making it look like you have been wasting your time since.

 Look to The Recent Experience, Too

 Try to objectively view the experience that you want to include.
 Is it possible that it is not as valuable today as it once was?
 Perhaps the accomplishments you made are actually outdated, or maybe the accomplishments you’ve made since overshadow this once important accomplishment.

-If it is a specific experience that cannot be duplicated in another job and is very important in order to showcase your abilities, then there is another option.
+If it is a specific experience that cannot be duplicated in another job and is essential to showcase your abilities, then there is another option.
 Instead of putting the experience under your work history, make it really stand out.
 Incorporate it under a heading like “Career Highlights”.

-When creating a resume, you want to make sure that you include all your most important accomplishments that will present you in the best light to future employers.
+When creating a resume, ensure you incorporate all your most important accomplishments that will present you in the best light to future employers.
 So you want to make sure you don’t leave anything out, while also ensuring that you appear current in your skills and experiences.

 Have you had success incorporating dated experience into your resume?
 Comment and share tips below!
 If you need help with this, reach out to Candace to learn more!